What Do Metal Pourer or Caster Do?

 - Transport metal ingots to storage areas, using forklifts.

-Things a Metal Pourer or Caster Should Know How to Do
+What a Metal Pourer or Caster Should Know

 These are the skills Metal Pourers and Casters say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Operation and Control: Controlling operations of equipment or systems.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.